Questions About the LDS Temple Ceremony and Masonry

 You can order a free copy of the Book of Mormon at Mormon.org.

 Short summary of my response: The LDS (Mormon) Temple is a revealed and restored sacred institution.
 While there are some common elements with Masonry, some may better be explained in terms of common ancient sources (ancient Jewish and Christian practices) rather than modern plagiarism.
 On the other hand, some elements from Masonry or other modern sources may have been borrowed as teaching tools to help convey revealed principles.
 Just as prophets convey their revelations using the language tools and metaphors that they have available, so too the implementation of revealed teachings may draw upon modern elements.
 In any case, the elements common to Masonry and the LDS Temple represent only a small part of the temple, which shows many characteristic ancient elements, many of which were not known even to scholars in Joseph Smith's day (e.g., the ancient covenant formulary).
 See, for example, "Early Christian and Jewish Rituals Related to Temple Practices" by John A. Tvedtnes at FAIRLDS.org and "Similarities Between Masonic and Mormon Temple Ritual" by Greg Kearney.
 Many of the alleged similarities have ancient sources, perhaps common sources.
 Others are minor or not nearly as significant as critics allege.
 Much of the content of the Temple has no relationship to Masonry.
-In my opinion, revelation rather than plagiarism seems more logical as the source for the core of the LDS Temple concept.
+In my opinion, something other than plagiarism from Masonry seems more logical as the source for the core of the LDS Temple concept.
+I favor revelation for much of the core, "big picture" content, coupled with practical borrowing of some modern elements to help convey some teachings to support the core.